 PLANET OR PLASTIC

-National Geographic, a world leader in both capturing stunning imagery as well as telling stories relevant to the environment, has partnered with the President of the General Assembly to launch their new photo installation ‘Planet or Plastic’ at the United Nations General Assembly.
+National Geographic, a world leader in both capturing stunning imagery as well as telling stories relevant to the environment, partnered with the President of the General Assembly to launch their new photo installation ‘Planet or Plastic’ at the United Nations General Assembly.

-This exhibit, which is supported with funding from the Government of Monaco, will effectively ‘tell the story of plastics’.
+This exhibit, which was supported with funding from the Government of Monaco, effectively ‘tells the story of plastics’.
 In doing so, the exhibit strives to highlight how this simple material reshaped both global industries and everyday life, and how it has become such an important component of life on earth.
 At the same time, the exhibit will draw attention to the problems in our consumption and production patterns, showcasing how disposable and single use plastics – some used for mere seconds but lasting for centuries – are overwhelming our planet and jeopardizing the health and well-being of people and of ecosystems around the globe.